avillafiorita/cl/editions/cl-2022/calendar.md

 -   Thursdays, 13:30-15:30
 -   Fridays, 13:30-15:30

-Lessons are in Room (TO BE DEFINED).

 You might want to read the [Instructions](./instructions) to understand how to take the course.
 (And the expression \"you might want ...\" gets translated in Italian with: \"è assolutamente necessario che ...\".)

 The following is the lesson plan.
 Notice that titles and structure of the lessons yet to be delivered might change.
-When the lesson ends, we add links with the correct set of slides.
+When the lesson ends, we add links with the corresponding set of slides.

 <table>
     <thead>